 So, what’s my point?

 There are no lies or cheats in such a team.
 There are no acts, no pretense.

 So, when we are looking for new additions to such an environment, we make sure we can confidently trust you to deliver at the quality you committed to.
 There are no excuses, buts, uhmms, or what.

 And if we’re going to be truthful and all… What are your weaknesses question is not about exposing your weaknesses or your shortcomings.
 It’s about giving you the opportunity to prove your honesty.

 I hope I’m being clear when I say how honesty plays an integral role in your interview process of course while being careful about the impression you give.
 There is a fine line to walk here.

-As hiring managers, we all have a checklist.
+As hiring managers, we all have a checklist for character traits.
 And it goes like this: